Strip-search optional: Volunteers to test new Swiss jail

 He was referring to a mostly 19th-century genre of sensationalist crime literature known as “penny dreadfuls” that helped caricature prison life.

 Elena Tankovski, a spokeswoman for the Zurich region’s corrections and rehabilitation services department, said, by phone: “A lot of our wardens, they have a lot of social skills.
 They know how treat people right.
 It’s more like they want to be on the same eye level with them (the inmates) ….
-They are actually more a carer than a guard.” (can we say care-giver instead of carer?)
+They are actually more a carer than a guard.”